luckyveera/Dynamic-Content-with-JavaScript/Readme.md

 How to Run:
 Run index.html page
-we used external CSS so it is linked in the index.html by the key word <link ref="" href "">
+we used external CSS so it is linked in the index.html by the key <link ref="" href "">
+And JS is included in index.html itself.